QuiltMC/rfcs/0008-quilt-ethos.md

 # Summary

 Quilt has a set of Community Guidelines and Governance RFCs.
-These provide a set of rules, expectations and guideance on what and how certain aspects of the project should be managed.
+These provide a set of rules, expectations and guidance on what and how certain aspects of the project should be managed.
 After some reflection, it seems that a set of "Values" had not been define; the aim of this document is to set these values.

 # Motivation